apache/flink/docs/content/docs/try-flink/datastream.md

 Maven will create a folder named `frauddetection` that contains a project with all the dependencies to complete this tutorial.
 After importing the project into your editor, you can find a file `FraudDetectionJob.java` (or `FraudDetectionJob.scala`) with the following code which you can run directly inside your IDE.
 Try setting break points through out the data stream and run the code in DEBUG mode to get a feeling for how everything works.
-If you want to run directly in you IDE, please read the section [Running in an IDE](#running-in-an-ide).
+Please read the section [Running in an IDE](#running-in-an-ide) for all details on how to run Flink applications in your IDE.

 {{< tabs "start" >}}
 {{< tab "Java" >}}